 Awards and associated support

-An important strand of our incubation work is our Awards Scheme, run in partnership with UnLtd HEFCE.
+An important strand of our incubation work is our Awards Scheme, run in conjunction with our partner universities.
 We connect students to crucial start-up funds which enable them to put their projects in motion, and offer ongoing support to ensure that their social enterprise has staying power.

 Our local and national events also support students to develop key skills and provide opportunities to learn from sector leaders.